pigpenguin/dotfiles/README.md

   color generation handled by [pywal](https://github.com/dylanaraps/pywal) cause it just works.
   * **spotlight** gets a random wallpaper from windows 10 spotlight then sets it as the current wallpaper on both monitors.
 Mostly ripped from [Marius' project](https://gihub.com/mariusknaust/spotlight)

+## Wal ##
+[Pywal](https://github.com/dylanaraps/pywal) is the magic sauce that makes the color generation work. currently the only config here is a template which generates an emacs theme.
+It works well enough with the issue that the status bar looks like trash.
+I think I know how to fix it, but it involves learning some lisp.
+And the [Moe theme](https://github.com/kuanyui/moe-theme.el) is pretty great anyway.